 Gaining additional experience, pursuing further educational opportunities and earning supplemental industry certification can take your career even higher – with the potential for further increases in earnings.
 An IS career could take you to high-level positions like officer, director or executive, where the highest salaries in IT jobs are generally found.

-Landing an information systems security job usually requires a bachelor’s degree at minimum.
-While requirements vary depending on industry, role and employer, most employers show preference to candidates with a degree and additional information security training and certification.
+Landing an information systems security job usually requires at least a bachelor’s degree.
+While requirements may vary depending on industry, role and employer, most employers show preference to candidates with a degree and additional information security training and certification.

-Many top employers prefer candidates with CompTIA Security+™ or CISSP® or SSCP® certification through ISC2®.
+For example, many IS security employers often prefer candidates with CompTIA Security+™ or CISSP® or SSCP® certification through ISC2®.
 To develop the critical skills required in an IS career and prepare for these exams, many professionals enroll in continuing professional education – such as the IS security master certificate programs offered 100% online by Villanova University.

 Professionals who complete Villanova’s Master Certificate in IS Security, Information Security Management or Information Security Management – Government have the knowledge and skills to: